ipfs/community/dignified-js.md

 at the moment.
 Usually projects only depend on the dignified binaries completely hiding the fact that we are using gulp under the hood.
 So we are free if we want to switch it out without any issues.
-We all enjoy npm scripts, and are using them to call the dignified binaries, but sadly there is no nice way of sharing them yet so for now we are doing it in this way.
+We all enjoy npm scripts, and are using them to call the dignified binaries, but there is no nice way of sharing them yet.

 #### Where are all the semicolons?

-Our linting rules are fully compatible with [standard](https://github.com/feross/standard) which has many examples on documentation on this.
+Our linting rules are compatible with [standard](https://github.com/feross/standard) which has many examples on documentation on this.
 Please go there and read it.

 #### Why are you bothering with ES2015 and all this build setup?

-We want to see the web move forward, and some of us really enjoy writing their JavaScript with things like const and arrow functions.
+We want to see the web move forward, and some of us enjoy writing their JavaScript with things like const and arrow functions.

-#### Why are doing this again?
+#### Why are doing this?

-Because it saves us hours every single day, where we don’t have to think about this or argue with someone about why we are doing it.
+Because it saves us hours every single day.
+Hours in which we don’t have to think about these things or argue with someone about why we are doing it.

 With a lot of sweat and all the best from